 Note: Remember to preheat your baking stone prior to placing your dough on it and don’t open your oven too many times to check on your loaf.
 That’ll keep the oven nice and toasty.

-15. Stem Thermometer – A stem thermometer is handy when you need to check the final temp of your loaf.
+A stem thermometer is a handy bread baking tool, when you need to check the final temp of your loaf.

 The reason being is that the handles were too thin and they broke easily when placed in thick batter.
 Buy good quality wooden spoons that has a sturdy handle, and you will have a wooden spoon that will perform year after year.

-For more information and tips on bread making, be sure to check out my article on Bread Making Tips for Beginners.
+For more tips on using these essential bread baking tools to make homemade bread, be sure to check out this article: Bread Making Tips for Beginners.